rohithr8484/Mammothon_usdc/README.md

 Prerequisites
 Ensure you have the following installed:

-Node.js (v18.18+)
+Node.js (v18.18+)-
-Yarn (v1 or v2+)
+Yarn (v1 or v2+)-
-Git
+Git-
-Set Up Environment Variables
+Set Up Environment Variables-
 Create a .env.local file in the packages/nextjs directory.

 Privy Configuration

-Sign in to Privy Dashboard
+Sign in to Privy Dashboard-
-Create a new project
+Create a new project-
-Copy your APP_ID
+Copy your APP_ID-
 Stripe Configuration

-Sign up at Stripe
+Sign up at Stripe-
 Retrieve API keys from Stripe Dashboard

 Upstash Redis Configuration
-Register at Upstash
+Register at Upstash-
-Create a Redis database
+Create a Redis database-
 Copy your REST URL and TOKEN

 1. Clone the Repository